Traditional Kyrgyz food

 The dish is cooked from the fresh meat which means that a sheep is killed, butchered and boiled in the pot.
 It is one of the main special-occasion food and you can find it in the Kyrgyz restaurants, although there a dish with finely chopped meat, noodles and onion sauce rather than whole boiled sheep.

-Kulchatai is slightly similar to Beshbarmat, but with dought.
-A thinly sliced square-shaped layer of dough.
-The dough is prepared in the same boiled pot but after the meat is removed.
-Kulchatai is served on a big plate, first cooked dough and the meat goes on top of it.
-Kulchatai is especially popular in the Talas region.
+Kulchatai is slightly similar to Beshbarmat, but with a thinly sliced square-shaped layer of dough.
+The dough is prepared in the same boiling pot but after the meat is removed.
+Kulchatai is served on a big plate, with the cooked dough at the bottom and the meat on top of it.
+Kulchatai is especially popular in the Talas region due to the proximity of Kazakhstan.

 Adopted Kyrgyz Dishes